 We have one large bathroom in our home.
 In the bathroom, my daughter and I share a vanity area.
-Though my son and husband need some stuff, we store in our vanity too, like cotton balls and Q-tips.
-Recently, I added all her makeup to my, now our vanity in the bathroom which made it a little tight in the vanity drawer.
-So, after rearranging the vanity drawer, I realized I needed to find a place to store the cotton balls and Q-tips that weren't able to fit in the drawer any longer.
-So, here's what we did with our mason jar organizing to help remedy this issue.
+Though my son and husband need some stuff, we also store it in our vanity, like cotton balls and Q-tips.
+I recently added all her makeup to my vanity in the bathroom, which made it a little tight in the vanity drawer.
+So, after rearranging the vanity drawer, I realized I needed to find a place to store the cotton balls and Q-tips that couldn't fit in the drawer any longer.
+So, here's what we did with our wall mason jar organizer to help remedy this issue.

 First, I went and picked up 3 Mason jars from the nearby craft store.
-I plan on using them for by hanging them from the wall, so my husband and son do not need to go into the vanity drawer.
-I also wanted to make it decorative, so it looks like a piece of art on the wall.
+I plan on using them by hanging them from the wall so my husband and son do not need to go into the vanity drawer.
+I also wanted to make it decorative, looking like a piece of art on the wall.

-- 6 Wire hook - picture frame hooks. (link is from Amazon Affiliate)
+6 Wire hook - picture frame hooks. (link is from Amazon Affiliate)

 Three drywall screws and anchors for the wall.

-First, I setup the wires and wrapped it around the jar's mouth.
+First, I set up the wires and wrapped them around the jar's mouth.
 I tried different thickens of wire, and it seems copper wire 16 gauge works the best.
-I started with a thick silver gauge, but it is not sufficient.
+I started with a thick silver gauge, but it was not sufficient.
 Then, I went to the copper thicker gauge, and that worked.

 Here is where I added the hooks first.

-I measured 3 inches from each side and 2.5 inches down from the top end of the wood.
+I measured 3 inches from each side of the wood ends and 2.5 inches down from the top end of the wood.
 This is where I screwed in the metal loops.